emanuel-metzenthin/KELOS-on-Kafka/README.md

 ![Figure 4: Density Estimator](./figures/density-estimator.png)
 *Figure 4: Density Estimator*

-In summary, the density estimator takes the clusters as input and outputs the clusters with the estimated density, as well as the the lower and upper density bounds (see Figure 4).
+In summary, the density estimator takes the clusters as input and outputs the clusters with the estimated density, as well as the lower and upper density bounds (see Figure 4).

 ## 5.6 Outlier Detector

 The outlier detector takes the results of the previous steps and uses them to compute the top N outliers within the current window.
 First the PruningProcessor discards all clusters that can't possibly contain an outlier.
 This is done by first computing an outlier score (called KLOME score) for each cluster based on the densities calculated in the density estimator.
 This score compares the cluster's density with the density of its neighbors.
 If a cluster has a low KLOME score, it is likely to be an outlier.
 With the upper and lower density bounds similar bounds are computed for the KLOME score.
 Using these bounds, we can identify clusters that do not contain outliers by checking if there are other clusters with a total cardinality of at least N that have an upper bound that is smaller than the clusters lower bound.
 If this is the case, we can say with certainty that the cluster at hand cannot contain outliers as we're only looking for the top-N outliers.

 This process is described in detail in the KELOS publication [4].
 The paper also contains a pseudo-code listing (see Algorithm 1 in [4, p.
 6]) supposedly implementing the same pruning approach.
-However we found a discrepancy between the textual description and the pseudo-code, which does not seem to implement the discussed approach.
+However, we found a discrepancy between the textual description and the pseudo-code, which does not seem to implement the discussed approach.
 We therefore chose to implement the pruning as introduced in the publication's text.

 The pruning algorithm works as follows.
 For each cluster we keep track of how many points are in clusters that have a smaller upper KLOME bound than the lower bound of the cluster we are looking at.
 We then only forward the clusters where less then N points meet this condition.
 Figure 5 shows the implementation.